Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Algorithms for dense graphs

-Interestingly, our algorithm is obtained by using ideas developed originally for distance oracles and compact routing schemes.
+In the case of undirected graphs and $D=5$ with the straightforward approach we can only get an estimation of $3$ while using our more complicated algorithm we can get an estimation of $4$.
+As we showed in earlier sections of this paper every small difference in the approximation might indicate that a conditional lower bound exists, therefore, every improvement in the quality of the upper bound is crucial for our understanding of the problem.

+As we mentioned above, our algorithm is obtained by using ideas developed originally for distance oracles and compact routing schemes.
+Let $a,b\in V$ and let $d(a,b)=D$, both \cite{aingworth} and \cite{RV13} used the following idea.
+Sample a set $A\subseteq V$ and compute full shortest paths trees for all vertices of $A$.
+If a vertex that is close to $a$ or $b$ is in $A$ we have a good approximation, if not then all sampled vertices are far from both $a$ and $b$ so pick that farthest one and compute for it and for its $\sqrt n$ closest vertices full shortest paths trees.
+Our algorithm uses a different approach.
 As we are allowed to use quadratic time, we try to estimate the distance between every pair of vertices.
 To enable this approach we can no longer sample $A$ naively.
 Instead, we adapt a recursive sampling algorithm to compute $A$, that was introduced by Thorup and Zwick~\cite{ThZw01} in the context of compact routing schemes.
 The expected running time of their algorithm is $\tilde{O}(mn/|A|)$.
 We provide a new implementation of their algorithm that runs in expected $\tilde{O}(n(n/|A|)^2)$ time.

 The set $A$ has the following important property, for every vertex $w\in V$, its {\em cluster} (see \cite{ThZw05}) $\{u \mid d(u,w)<d(u,A) \}$ is of size $O(n/ |A|)$.
 Consider now a pair of vertices $u$ and $v$ that are in the cluster of $w$.
 For any such pair we can efficiently compute their exact distance.
 Moreover, we show that for all pairs $u,v$ that are not in the same cluster of any vertex, we can bound $d(u,v)$ from below with $d(u,A)+d(v,A)-1$.
 This, combined with some other ideas, gives our approximation guarantees.
 We extend our approach to also provide an almost $5/3$-approximation for all Eccentricities.
 The idea of using the bounded clusters of Thorup and Zwick~\cite{ThZw01} has been used in prior work to obtain improved distance oracles~\cite{patrascuroditty,AG13}, approximate shortest paths~\cite{BaKa10} and compact routing schemes~\cite{AbrahamG11}.